Assassination of Carter Harrison III: Prendergast's surrender to police

+My name is Patrick Eugene Joseph Prendergast, and I was born in Ireland in April, 1868, but I came to this country with my mother when I was two years old.
+I have been a messenger boy for the Western Union Telegraph Company, but recently I have been employed as a distributor for the Inter Ocean and Evening Post.

+I worked hard for the election of Mayor Harrison during his campaign and he promised to give me a position, but as he refused to keep his word I killed him.

+Prendergast was next taken from the Des Plaines Street police station to the central police station, located downtown, where the building was quickly surrounded by a crowd of 5,000 people.
+With police fearing potential mob violence (and a possible lynching of Prendergast), at 11:15 PM, Prendergast was stealthily hurried into a wagon and taken to another station located on the North Side of the city, where he was lodged in the county jail pending trial.

 A news report described Prendergast as, "dressed in a shabby-genteel manner," with, "[insanity] written both in his features and in the restlessness of his manner."
-While this report noted that it appeared he was an, "insane or partially demented man," it also reported that he had committed the murder, "in cold-blood and deliberate[ly]," having, "arrived at the Harrison mansion bent on murder."
+While this report noted that it appeared he was an, "insane or partially demented man," it also reported that he had committed the murder, "in cold-blood and deliberate[ly]," having, "arrived at the Harrison mansion bent on murder".

 When interviewed by police, Prendergast gave varying stories as to his motive, including the failed appointment and the mayor's failure to elevate train track crossings.
 In a formal statement, he declared that Harrison, "deserved to be shot.
 He did not keep his promise to me."
 A mere twenty minutes after his arrest, Michael Brennan, the general superintendent (head) of the Chicago Police Department, spoke with him.
-When speaking to news reporters, Brennan characterized Prendergast was insane, idiomatically calling him, "as crazy as a bed bug " and “mad as a March hare".
+When speaking to news reporters, Brennan characterized Prendergast was insane, idiomatically calling him, "as crazy as a bed bug " and "mad as a March hare".
 Other police shared with the press their belief that Prendergast was mentally unwell.
-Joseph Kipley, the assistant chief of police, remarked that, “Prendergast had talked and acted like a crazy man."
+Joseph Kipley, the assistant chief of police, remarked that, "Prendergast had talked and acted like a crazy man."